An official website of the State of Georgia.

 Consider retaining copies of waivers according to state and/or local legal guidelines.

 Use these documents and links to promote your cleanup event.
 This page includes a promotional video, posters, a sample brochure, and more!
 Click here for promotional materials.

 "How To Organize a Cleanup" guides, Safety Information, and other resources to help organize your cleanup event.

-Stay up-to-date with what's going on at Rivers Alive by reading our latest quarterly newsletter.
+Stay up-to-date with what's going on at Rivers Alive by following us on Facebook and Instagram.